Hauts de France

 Terrines de Poires de l'Abbaye de Valloires

-Finally, in the Middle Ages Valloires specialized in the production of local products, as all abbeys did.
+Finally, in the Middle Ages Valloires specialised in the production of local products, as all abbeys did.

 However, there are no vineyards in Valloires as the climate is not adequate for vine growing, but pear orchards.